What Can I Say to Someone Who Isn't Wearing a Mask?

 Most parents have worked hard to get their kids to understand the coronavirus (COVID-19) pandemic.
 They've used age-appropriate information to talk about the virus and ways to protect themselves and others from it.
 By now, most families are used to doing things like:

 - washing their hands well and often

 - wearing masks when near people who don't live in the same household

-There's still much to learn about this new disease, and it may be some time before it's safe to return to normal.
-Until then, wearing masks or cloth face coverings has been shown to help stop the spread of COVID-19.
+There's still much to learn about this new disease.
+Even though people are now getting vaccinated, it might still take time before it's safe to return to normal.
+Until then, wearing masks has been shown to help stop the spread of COVID-19.

 So it can be frustrating to see people who aren't following the advice of medical experts.
 Why won't some people mask up?
 Experts think it could be due to things like: